+Hitoshi Kawai

-Hitoshi Kawai Audit & Supervisory Board Member (Full time) Shares held: 0 Born: January 1967
+Audit & Supervisory Board Member (Full time)

+Shares held: 0 Born: January 1967

-Nariaki Fuse Audit & Supervisory Board Member (Full time) Shares held: 11,900 Born: June 1959
+Nariaki Fuse Audit & Supervisory Board Member (Full time)

+Shares held: 11,900 Born: June 1959

-Takehiko Takagi External Audit & Supervisory Board Member Shares held: 8,600 Shares held: 8,600 Born: January 1945 SELF-INTRODUCTION ------ I committed myself to American football throughout my high school and university days before joining a bank in 1989 because I found the wide network and people appealing.
+Takehiko Takagi External Audit & Supervisory Board Member

+Shares held: 8.600 Born: January 1945

+I committed myself to American football throughout my high school and university days before joining a bank in 1989 because I found the wide network and people appealing.
 I spent many years responsible for corporate transactions, giving me plenty of opportunities to speak with customers from various industries.
 I eventually found myself working with my customers and colleagues to give shape to our ideas, letting me feel the joy of creating new services and frameworks.
 Passion and teamwork are invaluable, whether in sports or in greater society.
-Looking ahead, I hope to support corporate governance at MARUI GROUP in my capacity as an Audit & Supervisory Board member to help the Company create greater levels of happiness for its customers and its other five groups of stakeholders SELE-INTRODUCTION SELF-INTRODUCTION I am a bit stubborn and lack flexibility, but this is also tied to my commitment to seeing things through and never giving up until the job is done.
+Looking ahead, I hope to support corporate governance at MARUI GROUP in my capacity as an Audit & Supervisory Board member to help the Company create greater levels of happiness for its customers and its other five groups of stakeholders

+I am a bit stubborn and lack flexibility, but this is also tied to my commitment to seeing things through and never giving up until the job is done.
 I am convinced that the ongoing evolution of MARUI GROUP is driven by the efforts of all of its employees to fulfill its mission of helping build an inclusive society offering happiness to all stakeholders.
 When I was working in the Company's IT divisions, this conviction led me to always think from the perspective of the user, as opposed to the maker, when seeking to develop systems that are convenient and a joy to use.
 Going forward, I hope to leverage my experience interacting with Group companies through the lens of IT to contribute to MARUI GROUP's efforts to help build an inclusive and flourishing society in my role as an Audit & Supervisory Board member.
-At this time last year, no one would have imagined that we would be facing the current situation created by the global COVID-19 pandemic.
-This pandemic has dealt a heavy blow to our society and to the economy.